Frequently Asked Questions

 I’m registering on-line, or I’m planning to register on-line, and have some questions.

 Dakotas UM Camping has partnered with Campwise, a nationally recognized leader in camp management software, for on-line registrations.
 Please click here for detailed instructions and help with some of the most common on-line registration challenges.
 Feel free to contact the camping office with questions.
-We WILL respond, although working remotely may create some delays.

 How can I pay for camp?